J7mbo/config-loader/README.md

     }
     catch (ConfigLoader\Exception\InvalidDirectoryException $e)
     {
+        echo "You have a permissions exception, or the directory doesn't exist";
         // The config directory doesn't exist or isn't readable
         // Log the error message
         // Show a nice message to the user